covjson/specification/spec.md

 ## 2. i18n Objects

 An i18n object represents a string in multiple languages where each key is a language tag as defined in [BCP 47](http://tools.ietf.org/html/bcp47), and the value is the string in that language.
+The special language tag `"und"` can be used to identify a value whose language is unknown or undetermined.

 Example: